 In accordance with the Company's Articles of Association, Directors are allocated into one of three classes.
 Each class of Directors serves a staggered three-year term.
 At each annual general meeting, the successors of Directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
 Directors of the class retiring at the annual general meeting shall be eligible for re-appointment by ordinary resolution at such annual general meeting.
-The Company's Class I Directors are David York Norton, Ekaterina Malievskaia and Wayne Riley, all of whom were re-elected at the 2021 annual general meeting.
-The Company's Class II Directors are Kabir Nath (who was appointed in August 2022 and therefore will stand for re-election at the 2023 annual general meeting), Robert McQuade and Thomas Lönngren, each of whom were re-elected at last year's annual general meeting.
-The Company's Class III Directors are Annalisa Jenkins, George Goldsmith and Linda McGoldrick, each of whom shall be eligible for re- election at the 2023 annual general meeting.
-Pursuant to our Articles of Association, if the Director eligible for re-election does not seek re-election and no other Director is elected to fill their respective position(s), they shall be re-elected by default if the relevant Director is willing to do so.
+David York Norton and Wayne Riley, are Class I Directors and their terms expire at the 2024 annual general meeting and who may stand for re-election at the 2024 annual general meeting.
+Ekaterina Malievskaia (who provided notice that she will resign from the Board effective 29 March 2024) is also a Class I Director.
+The Company's Class II Directors are Kabir Nath (who was appointed in August 2022 and re-elected at the 2023 annual general meeting), Robert McQuade and Thomas Lönngren, each of whom were re-elected at the 2022 annual general meeting.
+The Company's Class III Directors are Annalisa Jenkins, George Goldsmith (who provided notice that he will resign from the Board effective 29 March 2024) and Linda McGoldrick, each of whom were re-elected at the 2023 annual general meeting, and Daphne Karydas (who was appointed in September 2023 and therefore will stand for re-election at the 2024 annual general meeting).
+Pursuant to our Articles of Association, if the Director eligible for reelection does not seek re-election and no other Director is elected to fill their respective position(s), they shall be re-elected by default if the relevant Director is willing to do so.

-Details of Directors' service contracts or letters of appointment for the year ended 31 December 2022 are as follows:
+Details of Directors' service contracts or letters of appointment for the year ended 31 December 2023 are as follows: